josephmanghan/Manghan-Backbase-Challenge/README.md

 ```

 ## Assumptions
-Several assumption have been made with regards to input data and how that data is processed:
+Several assumptions have been made with regards to input data and how that data is processed:
 - Input CSV file data is ordered chronologically.
 - The less overdraft used, the better - funds are transferred to a current account even if total sum to black is unavailable.
 - If a customer attempts to make a savings account withdrawal, but the requested amount is unavailable, the customer wishes to receive the greatest amount possible.
 This will be reflected in the ledger.